Province of Westphalia: Liberals and conservatives

-First World War and Weimar Republic
+World War I and the Weimar Republic

 World War and Revolution

-At the beginning of the First World War, the same nationalist enthusiasm prevailed in Westphalia as in the rest of Germany.
+At the beginning of World War I, the same nationalist enthusiasm prevailed in Westphalia as in the rest of Germany.
 In contrast to the widespread skepticism about the Austro-Prussian War in 1866 and the Franco-Prussian War in 1870, the enthusiasm also extended to the Catholic parts of the province and to the working class.
-The local newspaper in Arnsberg recorded, on the occasion of the Austro-Hungarian mobilisation, "Suddenly, someone began the song Deutschland, Deutschland über alles and the crowd immediately joined in with gusto...
-As more troops marched through the streets, their sympathy for the allied Danube monarchy and their martial enthusiasm is expressed through their singing of patriotic songs.
+The local newspaper in Arnsberg recorded, on the occasion of the Austro-Hungarian mobilisation, "Suddenly, someone began the song Deutschland, Deutschland über alles and the crowd immediately joined in with gusto [...]
+As more troops marched through the streets, their sympathy for the allied Danube monarchy and their martial enthusiasm were expressed through their singing of patriotic songs.
 Loud rallies of the locals expressed their enthusiasm.
-Only late at night did it finally fall quiet."
+Only late at night did it finally fall quiet".
 Similar accounts are recorded from other parts of the province.
 However, this enthusiasm was not universal.
-In rural areas and small towns, concern about the war and the future were widespread.
+In rural areas and small towns, concern about the war and the future was widespread.

-The daily experience of the war, especially the short phase of significant unemployment immediately after the outbreak of the war, the rising prices, and the food shortages in industrial cities in the second half of the war dampened the initial enthusiasms.
+The daily experience of the war, especially the short phase of significant unemployment immediately after the outbreak of the war, the rising prices, and the food shortages in industrial cities in the second half of the war, dampened the initial enthusiasm.
 Gradually, the existing political system of the province began to lose legitimacy.
 Within the social democratic workers' unions and the SPD, criticism of the Burgfriedenspolitik (policy of party truce) led to the formation of the Independent Social Democratic Party of Germany (USPD) in 1917.
 Although the SPD's membership numbers decreased significantly in Westphalia, only a few local party organisations (like those in Hagen and Schwelm) crossed over to the new party.
-The Centre Party, which dominated Westphalia, supported the monarchy with all their strength until the end, but among their voters war weariness increased ever more.
+The Centre Party, which dominated Westphalia, supported the monarchy with all their strength until the end, but among its voters, war weariness increased ever more.

 From the beginning of 1918, social unrest increased markedly and there were numerous strikes throughout the province.
 However, the November Revolution was sparked by external forces.
 On 8 November 1918, mutinying sailors from the High Seas Fleet reached Westphalia by train.
 They were joined in Bielefeld, Münster, and soon throughout the province, by the troops garrisoned there.
 Everywhere, workers' and soldiers' councils were established, which generally supported the revolutionary government of Friedrich Ebert and supported the establishment of a parliamentary democracy.
 In Westphalia, their members were mostly supporters of the social democratic parties, although in the Catholic parts of the province, some Christian unions also participated.
-The broad support for the revolution soon waned however, in the context of the elections for the Weimar National Assembly, as Catholics opposed the "new Kulturkapf" of Minister Adolph Hoffmann (USPD).
+The broad support for the revolution soon waned, however, in the context of the elections for the Weimar National Assembly, as Catholics opposed the "new Kulturkampf" of Minister Adolph Hoffmann (USPD).
 At the same time, there was even some support for the establishment of an independent "Rhinish-Westphalian Republic."